SQADIRKVM/prepzy-pyq/README.md

   - Automatic question extraction
   - Topic and subject classification
   - Keyword extraction and pattern recognition
-  - Integration with DeepSeek or OpenRouter API for advanced analysis
+  - Integration with Gemini, DeepSeek, or OpenRouter API for advanced analysis

 - **📊 Smart Organization**
   - Filter questions by year, topic, subject, or keywords